blytkerchan/blytkerchan.github.io/_drafts/dfmea.md

 <dd>AWS' Route53 has a 99.99% <a href="https://aws.amazon.com/route53/sla" target="_blank">SLA</a>.
 Additionally, DNS is a globally-distributed, caching database with redundant masters, so its failure is excluded from further analysis because it is just too unlikely.</dd>

 <dt>AWS Certificate Manager (PKI)</dt>
-<dd>CloudFront only needs access to the `us-east-1` instance of the AWS Certificate Manager at configuration, do a deployment of the stadck will fail if the certificate manager is not available, but there is no operational impact in that case.
+<dd>CloudFront only needs access to the `us-east-1` instance of the AWS Certificate Manager at configuration, do a deployment of the stack will fail if the certificate manager is not available, but there is no operational impact in that case.
 As we're not concerned with deployment failures for this analysis, we can therefore exclude the certificate manager.</dd>

 <dt>AWS API Gateway</dt>
 <dd>The AWS API Gateway has an <a href="https://aws.amazon.com/api-gateway/sla" target="_blank">SLA</a> of 99.95%.
 If it does fail, the front-end (website and application) is still available and can therefore retry calls into the API if such calls time out or result in an HTTP 5xx error, indicating a failure in the back-end.
 That does require some foresight on our part, so we will need to include it in the analysis, even if the expected availability is very high.</dd>